openmrs/openmrs-standalone/readme.txt

 * Increase the maven memory: e.g. export MAVEN_OPTS="-Xms1012m -Xmx2024m -XX:PermSize=556m -XX:MaxPermSize=1012m"
 * mvn clean
 * mvn package -Dopenmrs.version=1.9.0
+* If you are building standalone for OpenMRS 1.8.x you need to append the above command with -P1.8.x and put in the main directory the Demo-1.8.0.sql file from https://wiki.openmrs.org/display/RES/Demo+Data
 * If running a second time, ALWAYS check to make sure mysql processes on port 3326 and 3328 are stopped.
   If you DON'T do that, then the "mvn clean" will not really clean.
   A good command to use is: "pkill -f standalone"  (kills anything with "standalone" in the path)